capitalone/DataProfiler/README.md

 ### How to update the documentation:
 To update the docs branch, checkout the gh-pages branch.
-Make sure it is up to date, then copy the data_profile folder from the feature branch you want to update the documentation with (probably master).
+Make sure it is up to date, then copy the dataprofiler folder from the feature branch you want to update the documentation with (probably master).

 In /docs run: